top of page

 • Turn off AI training in ChatGPT (so your chats don’t teach future versions).

-• Use private sessions when working on sensitive material.
+• Use private sessions when working on sensitive materials.

 • Avoid uploading personal customer data or proprietary patterns.

 Companies like OpenAI have clear privacy settings you can adjust in your account.
-And tools like Adobe Firefly and Canva AI use closed datasets or curated libraries, meaning they’re not pulling random images or data from the internet.
+Additionally, tools like Adobe Firefly and Canva AI use closed datasets or curated libraries.
+This means they’re not pulling random images or data from the internet.

-In short, you have control, and when used thoughtfully, AI is as safe as any tool we use in business today.
+In short, you have control.
+When used thoughtfully, AI is as safe as any tool we use in business today.

-How I Use AI in My Quilting & Coaching Business
+How AI Enhances My Quilting & Coaching Business

 Here’s a peek into my favorite tools - and how I actually use them every week: